front-commerce/developers.front-commerce.com/source/docs/prismic/resolver-cache.md

 ### List Content

-When caching a list of Content we expect to recieve an Array containing the Content.
+When caching a list of Content we expect to receive an Array containing the Content.

 ```js
 import PrismicCachedResolver from "prismic/server/modules/prismic/core/cache/PrismicCachedResolver";